Step-By-Step Registration Procedure for Shri Amarnath Yatra 2023

 - The Registration and issue of Yatra Permit (YP) is done on first-come-first-serve basis.

-- The Registration of Yatris commences from all the Bank Branches on a perscribed date.
+- The Registration of Yatris commences from specified the Bank Branches on a perscribed date.

 - One Yatra Permit is valid for Registering only one Yatri.